A short lookback on the history of Page Builder Sandwich

-Before the idea of Sandwich, we noticed a little unnerving pattern with page builders everywhere:
+Before the idea of Sandwich, we noticed a little unnerving pattern with page builders everywhere: a lot of them were difficult to use.

-Some of these builders would have you go through numerous pop-ups and other settings if you want to add an image, a row, a button (or three, or five- it gets complicated the more you add).
+For example: some of these builders would have you go through numerous pop-ups and other settings if you want to add an image, a row, a button (or three, or five- it gets complicated the more you add).

 And if you wanted to change a column’s settings, clicking on the edit button takes you to yet another pop-up that requires you to input settings like size and margins through dropdown options that aren’t very flexible.